-3. To enable caregiver families to fully support the needs of children in their care, the provider should improve availability of training to all families.
+3. To enable caregiver families to fully support the needs of young people in their care, the provider should improve availability of training to all families.
 This should include, but not be limited to, trauma informed practice and attachment training.